0 Part Course |

 • Protecting security throughout the workout

-• Workshop: During this final workshop we will review a major new distressed debt case study and apply the restructuring process discussed during the day, to maximise the potential return of existing exposure to the bank.
-This workshop will require the application of frameworks to identify the optimum recover strategy, identify action that needs to be taken to improve management and also work with the company’s managers to derive an effective recovery strategy.
+• Workshop: During this final workshop, we will review a major new distressed debt case study and apply the restructuring process discussed during the day to maximise the potential return of existing exposure to the bank.
+This workshop will require the application of frameworks to identify the optimum recovery strategy, identify action that needs to be taken to improve management and also work with the company’s managers to derive an effective recovery strategy.

-Using an excel forecast cash flow model, we will assess the likelihood of the company to be able to restructure the serviceable element of the distressed debt and identify solutions that we could implement in order to maximise the repayment of the bank’s outstanding exposure.
+Using an Excel forecast cash flow model, we will assess the likelihood of the company being able to restructure the serviceable element of the distressed debt and identify solutions that we could implement to maximise the repayment of the bank’s outstanding exposure.
 We will also identify strategies for the management of the unserviceable bank debt

-For 22 years, the trainer has trained students in banking, finance, credit analysis, debt restructuring and loan workout, risk management, strategic management and corporate governance compliance.
+For 22 years, the trainer has trained students in banking, finance, credit analysis, debt restructuring, loan workout, risk management, strategic management and corporate governance compliance.

-• Reviewing key Early Warning Signals that can indicate distress in the corporate client
+• Reviewing key Early Warning Signals that can show distress in the corporate client.

-• The importance of assessing the external business and economic environment in order to identify leading external risk events and taking action to mitigate these risks
+• The importance of assessing the external business and economic environment to identify leading external risk events and taking action to mitigate these risks

-• Reviewing actions that bankers can take with managers in order to avoid problem loans, defaulting.
+• Reviewing actions that bankers can take with managers to avoid problem loans and defaulting.

 • Assessing the importance of liquidity and working capital management in saving the going concern.